faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```

-- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to <code><b>faveo-check.log</b></code> inside the same directory where the script is present.

  - To fix any issue, please reach (**support@faveohelpdesk.com***)

+---

 # Help
 - If any queries or help with the script please reach **support@faveohelpdesk.com**